Vermont Eviction Notice

 Step 2: Wait for the Notice Period

 Landlords must wait for the specified notice period to elapse.
-They cannot engage in self-help eviction methods, which are illegal.
+Furthermore, they cannot engage in self-help eviction methods, which are illegal.
+Therefore, patience during this period is essential for legal compliance.

 Step 3: File a Complaint

 If the tenant does not comply with the notice, the landlord may file a Complaint for Ejectment with the Civil Division of the Superior Court in the county where the property is located.
-The filing fee is approximately $295.
+Additionally, the filing fee is approximately $295.

 Step 4: Serve the Complaint

-The landlord must ensure the tenant is served with the summons and complaint, allowing the tenant 20 days to respond.
+The landlord must ensure the tenant receives service of the summons and complaint, allowing the tenant 20 days to respond.
+Therefore, this ensures proper legal notification of the court proceedings.

 Step 5: Attend the Eviction Hearing